 So who put this thing on?
 Joint Congressional Committee on Inaugural Ceremonies This committee is responsible for the inauguration itself.
 Give it a peek for information about the 2009 inauguration as well as history, images, and facts from past inaugurations.

 Let’s celebrate!
 Presidential Inauguration Committee This committee is responsible for inaugural events in Washington and all over the country.

 I’m going! (or wish I was!)
-Experience DC This is the official tourism site for Washington, D.C.
+Experience DC (Sorry, this site is woofed.)
+This is the official tourism site for Washington, D.C.
 Take a peek at what someone could expect if they went.

 The end of the road or just the beginning?
 The American Presidency: a glorious burden Those museum people over at the Smithsonian have created a wicked online exhibit on the presidency from the campaign trail and on into office.

 Swearing in, old school style… I Do Solemnly Swear What were the other Inaugurations like?
 Try visiting this site by the Library of Congress.

 What did they say?
 Inaugural Addresses of the Presidents People all across the world will be listening to President Elect Obama’s Inaugural address.
 Thanks to the Yale Law School library, you can read the addresses from prior inaugurations.